-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the GF1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF1 was succeeded by the Panasonic DMC-GF2.
+Both the X100F and the GF1 have been discontinued, but can regularly be found used on eBay.
+The GF1 was replaced by the Panasonic DMC-GF2, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100F and the Panasonic GF1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X100F:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.